TreasuredQuartz/TreasuredCove/Documentation/Treasured_GDD/World/Immortal Manor.md

 5. Bonus Points: Gives all players 1250 points.
 6. Fire Sale: Temporarily spawns a Mystery Box at every location and reduces the cost to 10 points.
 7. Death Machine: Temporarily gives all players a Mini-Gun.
-8. Free Perk: Gives all players a random unique perk.
+8. Random Perk: Gives all players a random unique perk.
 9. Infinite Ammo: Temporarily allows weapons to be fired without expending ammo.
 10. Bon Fire Sale: Activates a fire sale, all Wall Buys are reduced to 10 points, Pack-A-Punch and all perk machines are reduced to 1000 points, and all pathways to Pack-A-Punch are opened up.